anweshabuilds25/CLOAK/README.md

 ---

-## Layer 2 — Detection Engine ⭐ Core Innovation
+## Layer 2 — Detection Engine- Core Innovation

 The genuine two-stage ML pipeline, and the heart of the project: